pjf/pjf.github.io/tech/_posts/2014-01-16-use-markdown-rather-than-bbcode-with-vimperator.md

 ---
 title: Use Markdown Instead Of BBCode With Vimperator
-tags: vimperator phpBB BBCode markdown perl
+tags: vimperator phpBB BBCode markdown perl tech
 ---

 I really love the Dwarf Fortress community, and a lot of it is centred